AIForces/AIForcesAPI/docs/source/return_objects.rst

 Tournament
 ==========
 Represents general info about one tournament.
-(contest may include several intermediate tournament and one final tournament)
+(contest may include several intermediate tournament and one final tournament per problem)

 .. table::